 Yes, we want to make sure everyone can see our beautiful city - there is a ramp on every bus, with one designated space per bus.

 Over 60s and students with a valid matriculation card are eligible for concession tickets at £9 each.
+Disabled users pay the relevant adult and child fares, while a carer carrying a valid identification is eligible for concession prices.

 Unfortunately you can’t reserve a seat, but with buses every 20 minutes you shouldn’t have a problem getting a good spot.